Water Quality Status

 not spent on anything but the fireworks program.
 Contributions should

 be identified as for fireworks or other LACA programs.
-Books are audited
+Books are reviewed

 QUESTIONS: You may have other questions – if so

 give us a call.
 LACA is working for you in many areas.
 There is a lot

 to be done.
 Cutalong with 890 new housing units is going to impact the

 lake.
 Dominion’s new reactor is going to bring major construction.